 Margarine Box aka Baking Sticks Chocolate Chip Cookies

 - 1/2 tsp. baking soda

-- 2 sticks margarine or baking sticks (230 grams)
+- 2 sticks margarine or baking sticks or 1 cup spread (230 grams)

 - 3/4 cup firmly packed light brown sugar (150 grams)

 - 2 cups semisweet chocolate chips